bengrosser/autonomous-video-artist/README.md

         $ catkin_make

+3. Create a turtlebot package in the workspace

+        $ cd ~/catkin_ws/src

+        $ catkin_create_pkg turtlebot std_msgs rospy roscpp

-3. Place the turtlebot folder in this repo to directory /catkin_ws/src in your PC.
+4. Place the files in turtlebot folder in this repo to directory /catkin_ws/src/turtlebot in your PC.

-4. Change the directory to the repository folder
+5. Change the directory to the repository folder

         $ cd catkin_ws

-5. Compile the code
+6. Compile the code

         $ catkin_make

-6. Source the setup bash
+7. Source the setup bash

         $ source devel/setup.bash

-7. Run the code
+8. Run the code

     To run the automatic navigation with point cloud (including position tracking and battery information):